-Copper effectively deactivates (kills) a broad spectrum of "microbes", specifically through the "microbes" exposure to copper ions.
-The copper ions act in three ways to deactivate "microbes"; 1) damage the microbe membrane cell wall, 2) damage microbe genetic material (RNA & DNA), and 3) damage microbe proteins.
+Copper effectively deactivates a broad spectrum of microbes, specifically through the microbes exposure to copper ions.
+The copper ions act in three ways to deactivate microbes; 1) damage the microbe membrane cell wall, 2) damage microbe genetic material (RNA & DNA), and 3) damage microbe proteins.
 In addition the copper ion interferes with the microbes' numerous biological defense mechanisms in such a way as to make antimicrobial resistance highly unlikely.

-The benefits provided by deactivating or killing "microbes" including significant reduction in odor and/or staining of materials, i.e. garments.
+The benefits provided by deactivating microbes including significant reduction in odor and/or staining of materials, i.e. garments.

 Skin enhancement / Potential wound healing